coolgk/project-templates/node-typescript/README.md

 Production commands do not read the `.env` file.
 Production environment variables are defined in deployed environments.

 Do NOT use production commands in the local development environment.
-They might NOT work as expected because these commands may reply environment variables from the environment.
+They might NOT work as expected because these commands may reply environment variables from actual environments.

 - `npm start` - start application
 - `npm build` - compile typescript with no source maps and comments are removed from ts files